zpuckeridge/livestream/README.md

 ## 🚩 Features

-- 🌙 Dark Mode
+- 🌙 Dark by default (no one wants to be blinded when watching video!)
 - 📡 Embeds out of the box (clips are playable in Discord!)
+- 📈 Analytics
+- ☁ Upload Functionality
+- ♥ Like Button

 ## 👀 Coming soon

 These features are due to be implemented soon / are worked in being added

-- 🚦 Stronger Caching
-- 📈 Analytics including view count, original poster and more!
 - 💌 Notifications when live or when new upload complete
-- 💬 Live Chat
+- 💬 Live Chat and Comments